wtsd/aws-prep-docs/README.md

-# AWS Best Practices & Cloud Adoption Framework
+# AWS Cheat Sheet for DevOps
 This repository contains documentation for AWS best practices, the AWS Cloud Adoption Framework (CAF), and a complete table of AWS services relevant for AWS Certified Cloud Practitioner.